Normal view

 To give it an update, you can add like/dislike buttons.
 This way, your visitors can engage with the conversation even if they don’t want to post.

 Alternatively, you might want to feature a simple user ranking system.
-For instance, you can pin top comments to the top of the section or award badges to users who consistently leave helpful remarks.
+For instance, you can pin top comments or award badges to users who consistently leave helpful remarks.

 Comment ranking system preview

-To do all this, you can upgrade your comment system using a plugin like Thrive Comments.
+To make these improvements, you can upgrade your comment system using a plugin like Thrive Comments.
 It helps create a better experience that encourages more interaction and discussion.

 Tip #13: Build Community with Live Chat or Chat Rooms